jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Release_Notes/frinx-odl-distribution-3-1-1.md

 2. restconf/operational/entity-owners:
     * entity-owners contains no data as entity ownership service was rewritten.
 Entity owners are assigned to the same node that hosts shard leaders.
 3. CLI telnet connectivity with reverse telnet on Cisco devices is not supported in this release.
-4. CLI, Unitopo and L2/3VPN service modules are supported on single node ODL.
+4. CLI, UniConfig framework, and L2/3VPN service modules are supported on single node ODL.
 5. Readers returning default data for non-existent instances.
     * When a specific query is issued for some child reader e.g. AreaReader in OSPF for XR, it will return default data back instead of a 404 response.
 6. UniConfig: